10 Correlation and regression

 Tip

 Picking variables for your regression model can be difficult.
 You might have a large number of potential predictors and you might not know which ones to include.
 Some predictors might also be correlated with each other, and this can cause problems in your model.
-For example, if you were to include the number of cars in a student’s household and the number of income of the family, these two variables are likely to be correlated.
+For example, if you were to include the number of cars in a student’s household and the income of the family, these two variables might be highly correlated, as it seems likely richer families will have more cars.
 This is known as multicollinearity and can cause problems in your model, such as lower p values and larger standard errors.

 There are a few methods to help you decide which variables to include in your model: